Travel Advice for Morocco

 Any large, valuable items may be stamped in your passport and must be with you on your departure.

-No inoculations are compulsory for Morocco, however it is always advisable to be up-to-date with Tetanus and Polio and possibly Typhoid and Cholera; many agencies also recommend the Hepatitis A vaccination for travellers, which can last up to 10yrs with a booster jab.
+No inoculations are compulsory for Morocco; however it is always advisable to be up-to-date with Tetanus and Polio and possibly Typhoid and Cholera; many agencies also recommend the Hepatitis A vaccination for travellers, which can last up to 10 years with a booster jab.

-NO Malaria treatment is necessary, although mosquito repellants for your hotel room and body are sensible precautions against general bite-related infections.
+NO Malaria treatment is necessary, although insect repellants for your hotel room and body are sensible precautions against general bite-related infections.

 Rediscover the World Vouchers

-For all reservations at hotels, riads and apartments we will supply a pre-paid voucher, guaranteed by our local agency, Complete Tours.
+For all reservations at hotels, riads and apartments we will issue a pre-paid voucher guaranteed by our local agency (Complete Tours).
 All reservations are made in your name and for Rediscover the World.
 Occasionally, some of the smaller hotels may have the reservation located under Complete Tours as they pay the invoices on our behalf.
-This also applies to car hire and excursions; transfers though do not require a voucher as these are stated on your itinerary and the various hotel vouchers.
-These vouchers are sent with your final paperwork.
+This also applies to car hire and excursions; transfers and most day excursions in Marrakech do not require a voucher as these are stated on your itinerary.
+Vouchers are issued with final paperwork via our online app Vamoos but can be emailed or printed directly from the app if required.

 If we have arranged private transfers these will be operated by a trusted taxi driver or one of our agency drivers in an agency vehicle, e.g. minibus (depending on availability, terrain and number of people).
 Arrival transfer drivers/representatives will have one of our 'Rediscover the World' boards held up for your attention at ports and airports (sometimes they may have to locate themselves outside the arrivals area due to ongoing security arrangements).
 Times and further details for onward and departure transfers will be reconfirmed to you by our local representatives.